ajaykarwal/ajaykarwal-v6/_pages/uses.md

 I get by with a fairly lean set of hardware.
 I usually work at my desk at home or on the sofa so portability is key but as I dont travel much the weight of my computer is not that important.

 ### MacBook Pro
 My primary computer at home is a **15" Retina Macbook Pro**.
-It's the late 2013 model and is was the top spec available at the time.
+It's the late 2013 model and it was the top spec available at the time.
 - 2.3 GHz Intel Core i7
 - 16 GB 1600 MHz DDR3
 - Intel Iris Pro 1536 MB